KDevelopement/CodeIgniterModular/plugins/auth/docs/_changes.md

 Enhancements:

-- All password-related features have been moved to a new class, `Myth\Auth\Password`, and can be accessed statically.
+- All password-related features have been moved to a new class, `Auth\Password`, and can be accessed statically.
 - New Slovak translation
 - New German translation
 - New Indonesian translation